 Ammo CURB® Mold Inhibitor

-Ammo CURB® mold inhibitor is a cost-effective propionic acid-based mold inhibitor for processed feed ingredients, complete animal feeds and total mixed rations (TMR).
-Available in dry and liquid formulations, Ammo CURB may be added directly to complete feed, feed ingredients and TMR and helps maintain stability of complete feeds during relatively short-term storage.
+Ammo CURB® is a low-cost feed preservative for processed feed ingredients, complete animal feeds and total mixed rations (TMR).
+Available in dry and liquid formulations, Ammo CURB is a mono-acid preservative and may be added directly to complete feed, feed ingredients and TMR to help maintain stability of feed during relatively short-term storage.

-In 2005, CO2 (carbon dioxide) studies were conducted to determine the efficacy of Ammo CURB Dry against acompetitive dry mold inhibitor, in controlling microbial growth in complete animal feed.
+Carbon dioxide (CO2) studies were conducted to determine the efficacy of Ammo CURB Dry compared to a competitive dry mold inhibitor in controlling microbial growth in complete animal feed.
 CO2 is a product of microbial respiration and is indicative of mold growth.
-As mentioned earlier, mold growth can reduce the nutritive quality of feed.3
+Mold growth can reduce the nutritive quality of feed.3

-The experimental conditions were controlled so that relative differences in product performance could be determined.
-However, the elapsed time was not exactly the same as experienced in real-time stability due to varying conditions.
+The experimental conditions were controlled, so relative differences in product performance could be determined.
+However, the elapsed time was not the same as experienced in real-time stability due to varying conditions.

 At each treatment level, Ammo CURB Dry outperformed the competitive dry product in the inhibition of microbial growth.
 The CO2 evolution data indicates Ammo CURB Dry mold inhibitor to be twice as efficacious as the competitive product.

-CO2 studies were conducted again in 2005 to compare the efficacy of Ammo CURB Dry (AC) against calcium propionate in controlling microbial spoilage in a complete animal feed.4
+CO2 studies were conducted again to compare the efficacy of Ammo CURB Dry against calcium propionate in controlling microbial spoilage in a complete animal feed.4